 In other words, staying off muddy trails today will result in improved riding experiences down the road.
-Please do your part by staying off the trails until they're actually dry, or at least turning around when you do encounter mud if you're out checking a trail this spring.
+Please do your part by staying off the trails until they are actually dry, or at least turning around when you do encounter mud if you're out checking a trail this spring.

 The paved trails are a good option this time of year if you just need to get out and spin your wheels.
 Other alternatives are getting in some riding along the Wasatch Front or heading to southern Utah for some epic late winter riding.

-If you see a trail condition that needs attention, such as a fallen tree, please email Mike at firstname.lastname@example.org with a few details such as the location, the nature of the issue, and any other pertinent information.
+If you see a trail condition that needs attention, such as a fallen tree, please email Bob at firstname.lastname@example.org with details such as the location, the nature of the issue, and any other pertinent information.

 For questions on any of the information on this page, please call Bob Radke at 435-649-1564, ext.
 19.